NickBolles/nestjs-accountsjs/readme.md

     @Get()
     @UseGuards(AuthGuard)
     mySecret() {
-        return "I used to be a jedi"
+        return "I was a jedi"
     }
 }
 ```